alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 The initial scatters indicated there may be a weak negative relationship between student satisfaction - access to greater numbers of venues correlates to a small decrease in satisfaction.
 Conversely, the quality of REF outputs is positively correlated with the number of venues.
 The approach taken to further investigate this was to using k-means clustering and DBSCAN to cluster the data and observe the differences in features between these clusters.
 Mapping these clusters also helped to identify any confounding and contributing geographical factors not currently present in the featureset.

 First, we scaled the features and use the elbow method to identify an appropriate number of clusters (k=4) and then ran k-means clustering on the dataset.
+(Running a test using DBScan required high epsilon values (0.5 with a normalised range of 0-1.0) and low minimum sample values (10 from 166) to begin to separate any cluster from the noise, which likely indicates that the dataset does not cluster well (either in general or using this density method).)

 We again assessed the relationships between the three main features with scatter plots and a quadratic linear regression:

 **Table 2: Pearson's correlation co-efficient and R-squared values for each combination:**